anjaa7/ABB-Robo-Challenge-2022/README.md

 ## What we learned

-We learned some new ABB Robot Studio funtionalities, as well as how to devide tasks to maximize efficiency and keep team spirit! :sparkling_heart
+We learned some new ABB Robot Studio funtionalities, as well as how to devide tasks to maximize efficiency and keep team spirit! :sparkling_heart:

 ## Project: YuMI Palletizing :mechanical_arm: